-A major part of discipline is learning how to talk with children.
+A major part of discipline is learning how to talk to kids so they will listen.
 The way you talk to your child teaches him how to talk to others.
 Here are some talking tips we have learned with our children:

 Before giving your child directions, squat to your child’s eye level and engage your child in eye-to-eye contact to get his attention.
 Teach him how to focus: “Mary, I need your eyes.”
 “Billy, I need your ears.”
 Offer the same body language when listening to the child.
 Be sure not to make your eye contact so intense that your child perceives it as controlling rather than connecting.

 Open your request with the child’s name, “Lauren, will you please…”

 We use the one-sentence rule: Put the main directive in the opening sentence.
 The longer you ramble, the more likely your child is to become parent-deaf.
 Too much talking is a very common mistake when dialoging about an issue.
 It gives the child the feeling that you’re not quite sure what it is you want to say.
 If she can keep you talking she can get you sidetracked.

 Use short sentences with one-syllable words.
 Listen to how kids communicate with each other and take note.
 When your child shows that glazed, disinterested look, you are no longer being understood.